jdb443/liri-node-app/README.md

 ### Walk through

-Note: This app is running npm version 6.9.2.
+Note: This app is running npm version 6.9.2 on a Mac with node installed.

 To get the app to work please download the following npm commands: